zer0def/nginxinc-kubernetes-ingress/docs/content/overview/nginx-plus.md

 weight: 300
 ---

-This document explains how F5 NGINX Plus can extend the functionality of the F5 NGINX Ingress Controller.
+This document explains how F5 NGINX Plus can extend the functionality of F5 NGINX Ingress Controller.

 NGINX Ingress Controller works with [NGINX](https://nginx.org/) as well as [NGINX Plus](https://www.nginx.com/products/nginx/), a commercial closed source version of NGINX which has additional features and support from NGINX Inc. NGINX Ingress Controller can leverage functionality from NGINX Plus to extend its base capabilities.

+---

 ## Additional features